 PAM is available for both legal and factual disputes.
 Certain cases and issues are not eligible for PAM:

-- Cases considered by an IRS campus site.
+- Offer-In-Compromise (OIC) cases considered by an IRS campus site.

 - Issues docketed in any court, designated for litigation, or under consideration for designation for litigation.